sjsu-library/unionist/_items/unionist--text-0260.md

 articleType:
 volume: '1'
 issue: '32'
-transcription: |
-  MR. PRITCHARD, the Lambert of America, is exhibiting himself at the American Museum, New York.
+transcription: 'MR. PRITCHARD, the Lambert of America, is exhibiting himself at the American Museum, New York.
 His height is 6 feet 2 inches—5 feet 10 inches around the shoulders, and his legs are as large as the body of an ordinary man; his weight is 520 lbs.
 When moving about on foot, he presents the appearance of a giant.
-  His respiration is difficult when sleeping, unless his head is elevated quite above his body, and he then snores, very loudly.—
+His respiration is difficult when sleeping, unless his head is elevated quite above his body, and he then snores, very loudly.— <em>Christian Secretary.</em> '
-  <em>Christian Secretary.</em>
 scholarlyNotes:
 commentary: Mr. Pritchard is here compared to Daniel Lambert (1770-1809), a gargantuan man who was exhibited as a curiosity in the first decade of the nineteenth century